data-fair/data-fair/doc/pages/functional-presentation/dataset-management-en.md

 This business typing **increases the reusability** of the data and allows 2 things within the platform: **enrichment from other data**, and the proposal of **adapted visualizations** (by simplifying the configuration of these): the concepts *latitude* and *longitude* allow for example to configure maps with markers.

+### Schema repository

+To improve data acquisition and reuse, we propose a schema repository from https://schema.data.gouv.fr/schemas.html which lists different public data schemas for France.

+When creating an editable dataset, it is possible to choose one of the proposed schemas.
+The data entered will be standardized which will increase their reusability both in terms of uploading different data to a common destination to merge the data but also in the use of visualization.
+For example, an application allowing to search and visualize deliberations published in SCDL format could be used by any community that publishes its deliberation data with the adapted schema.

 ### Metadata and attachments

 Some metadata are filled, such as metadata or data update dates, and the user who created or modified it.
 The edit page of a dataset allows to modify the various metadata of this set.
 It is possible to modify the title and the description, to define a **license of use** and to associate **themes**.
 The lists of usable licenses and themes are common to the entire organization and can be edited by administrators